solidpixel/solidpixel.github.io/_posts/2021-02-25-creating_invariant_accumulators.md

 With the upcoming 2.5 release we've decided to aim for invariance by default, even though it has a slight performance hit, because it just makes life easier for downstream game developers.
-This week threw up an interesting set of case studies for where invariance can go wrong ...
+This week threw up an interesting set of case studies for where invariance goes wrong ...

 Before I go off a ramble about floating-point maths, the important learning point of this blog is that by the end of it you'll know how to write an